-Although the mere reading of such information does not eliminate the hazard, the understanding and application of the information will promote the correct use of this vehicle.
+Although the mere reading of such information does not eliminate the hazard, the understanding and application of the information will promote the correct use of the all-terrain vehicle (ATV).

-To fully appreciate the pleasures, enjoyment and excitement of using this vehicle, there are some basic rules that MUST be observed and followed by any user.
+To fully appreciate the pleasures, enjoyment and excitement of using an ATV, there are some basic rules that MUST be observed and followed by any user.